Free and open to everyone with internet access and a browser.

 Are you a good guitar player?

 This site started in 1996 – the “Archean” of the world wide web.
 It’s a kind of document about how I learned to play guitar.
-In the meanwhile there are thousands of links to 12bar.de, and the community is increasing from day to day.
+In the meanwhile there are thousands of links to 12bar.de, but also an endless number of other sites with tutorials.
+Some of them are really good, some are more interested to get your money.

 What do I have to pay for this tutorial?